 For Local Executives

-How to Run a Local - Labour Relations
+How to Run a Local (HTRL) - Labour Relations

 You must be a UNA member to attend UNA provincial workshops.
-Once you have a valid UNA membership card, activate your UNANet account through the UNANet button on the website or via the UNA mobile app.
-The Events tab in UNA’s Data Management System (DMS - part of UNANet) provides a way for members to register for workshops.
-Members are expected to register in workshops closest to their residence (not applicable for online education).
-Please check the Events Calendar and DMS Events regularly as the workshop schedule may have changes or additions.
+Once you have a valid UNA membership card, activate your UNAnet account through the UNAnet button on the website or via the UNA mobile app.
+The Events tab in UNA’s Data Management System (DMS - part of UNAnet) provides a way for members to register for workshops.
+Members are expected to register in workshops closest to their residence for in-person events (not applicable for online education).
+Members can add themselves to the waitlist for an at-capacity workshop in DMS.

-Any Local Executive member can register members of their Local in workshops by navigating to Local Admin -> Events in DMS.
+Any Local Executive member can register members of their Local into workshops by navigating to Local Admin -> Events in DMS.

 For eligible members attending provincially funded workshops: Provincial funding includes salary replacement and meals.
-Mileage and accommodation will be provided as required for out-of-town participants travelling in for in-person workshops.
+Mileage and accommodation will be provided as required for out-of-town participants travelling to in-person workshops.
 Direct billing for hotel rooms for UNA workshops is not available.
 The member will be responsible for paying for their room and will then be reimbursed as per UNA policy.
-For more information on accessing funding (through Union Leave and Expense Claims), click here.
+For more information on accessing funding (through Union Leave and/or Expense Claims), click here.